International Entrepreneur Rule

 - If you are in the United States, you selected on your Form I-941 to receive your parole documentation at your U.S. mailing address, and we approve your Form I-941, we will also send you a multi-use Form I-512L Advance Parole document under separate cover that may arrive after your approval notice.
 After you receive your Form I-512L, you must depart the United States before appearing at a U.S. port of entry for a final parole determination by U.S. Customs and Border Protection (CBP).

-- If you are a Canadian national traveling directly from Canada to a U.S. port of entry, you may present an approved Form I-941 at the U.S. port of entry without first obtaining travel documentation.
+- If you are a Canadian national traveling directly from Canada to a U.S. port of entry, you may present an approved or conditionally approved Form I-941 at the U.S. port of entry without first obtaining travel documentation.

 If circumstances do not meaningfully change after USCIS approves (or conditionally approves) your Form I-941, and DHS does not discover material information that was previously unavailable, CBP is likely to grant you parole at the port of entry.